solana-foundation/solana-improvement-documents/proposals/0059-add-transaction-receipt-attestation-to-gossip.md

 ## Impact

-CRDS will have receit roots which can be subscribed to by light clients and this will be consistent across the entire cluster.
-Verifying receipts by comparing the locally computed receipt with the cluster wide receipt would be much more convenient.
+This would enable SPV light clients that can locally verify confirmation of their transaction without blindly trusting the RPC server and would greatly improve the security and decentralization of the solana network.

 ## Security Considerations

 While this SIMD greatly reduces the user's trust in an RPC, the light client will still need to make certain trust assumptions.
-This includes finding a trusted source for the validator set per epoch (including their pubkeys and stake weights) and trusting that all transactions are valid (in case the supermajority is corrupt).
+This includes finding trusting that all transactions are valid (in case the supermajority is corrupt).
 We plan to solve these problems in future SIMDs to provide a full trustless setup including data availability sampling and fraud proving which will only require a single honest full node.